anywhichway/denodata/README.md

 `Entry db.get(key:primitive|UInt8Array|array)`

-- Works like `DenoKV.get` except that if the entry value is a class instance saved using `db.put`, it is automatically deserialized and instantiated.
+- Works like `Deno KV.get` except that if the entry value is a class instance saved using `db.put`, it is automatically deserialized and instantiated.

 `Entry db.patch(value:object|function,{?cname:string,?metadata:object,?pattern:array|object})`